Technical rehearsal: Dry tech

-The dry tech is essentially a rehearsal without the performers.
-It is a period, usually lasting multiple hours, where each designer and department head runs his or her segment of the production.
-It is also a chance for the tech crew who will operate the equipment to become familiar with the flow of the performance.
-Usually it consists of the lights being cued in sequential order, fixing any problems along the way such as brightness, angle, framing, or position.
+The dry tech is essentially a rehearsal without performers.
+It focuses solely on the technical elements of the production.
+It is a period, usually lasting multiple hours, where each designer and department head runs his or her segment of the production and go through their specific responsibilities.
+It is also a chance for the technical crew such as lighting operators, sound technicians, and stagehands who will operate the equipment to become familiar with the flow of the performance.
+This rehearsal usually involves systematically cueing lights, where the team can identify and fix issues related to brightness, color, angle, framing, and positioning.

-Then a sound check is initiated to check the levels of the music, sound effects, or microphones to be used during the performance.
-Changes are made as necessary to correct volume, pitch, or feedback problems.
+Dry tech rehearsals also include sound checks.
+This allows the crew to test the levels for music, sound effects, and microphone inputs that will be used during the performances.
+The main goal is to check and correct any issues related to volume, pitch, timing, or feedback, to make sure the best sound quality is produced.

 Lastly, for stage shows, the fly rigs or battens are tested for weight and accuracy of cueing with sound and lights.
 If there are moving set pieces, the crew will test their operation and mechanics (if they are automated) and practice their movement, flow, and position on and offstage.

 There may be an extra step for particularly effect-intensive productions, such as film, TV, or Broadway-style stage shows, where the crew tests any special effects that require systems such as rain, fire, or explosions.
-When these effects are completed to the director's and production designer's satisfaction, the crew is ready to move onto the tech.
+When these effects are completed to the director's and production designer's satisfaction, the crew is ready to move onto the tech rehearsal.

+Once these elements are successfully reviewed and meet the director's and production designer's approval, the crew moves on to the next stage.
+This is where technical elements are integrated with the performers during a full tech rehearsal.